benckx/vaporwave/README.md

 ## Run

 * Download the last zip on [releases page](https://github.com/benckx/vaporwave/releases).
-  * `dist-win64-jre-*` contains the JAR, a JRE version 8 and an executable bat file.
+    * `dist-win64-jre-<version>` contains the JAR (i.e. the executable), a JRE version 8 and an executable bat file.
 The bat file is a simple shortcut that launches the JAR file on the packaged JRE.
-  * `dist-linux-*` contains the JAR and a sh file, which simply contains the command `java -jar vaporwave.jar`.
+    * `dist-linux-<version>` contains the JAR and a sh file (which simply contains the command `java -jar vaporwave.jar`).
     * The JAR file is identical in the 2 zip files.
 The one containing the JRE is just easier to use.
+You can use the `dist-linux-<version>` on Windows as well, as long as you know how to run a JAR.
 * Decompress somewhere on your computer (it can be moved later)
 * On Windows:
     * Run the bat file `vaporwave.bat`
     * On the Windows 10 warning message, click "More Info", then "Run anyway"
 * On Linux / macOS:
     * Run the JAR file on Java 8: `java -jar vaporwave.jar`
 * From the code:
     * Import the project as a Gradle project in your IDE of choice, and run the Main

 ## Build